awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Exporting to Amazon EC2 allows you to run your application on a wider set of instance types, ranging from virtual machines with more CPU power, memory, and networking capabilities, to specialized or accelerated instances with FPGAs and GPUs\.
 In addition, Amazon EC2 performs less automatic management and set\-up, allowing you more control over how you configure your cloud environment, such as your VPC\.

 **How does exporting to Amazon EC2 work?**
 To get started, you need to export your manual snapshot of a Lightsail instance or block storage disk\.
+Snapshots of Ghost and Django instances cannot be exported to Amazon EC2 at this time\.
 Customers who are comfortable with Amazon EC2 can then use the Amazon EC2 creation wizard or API to create a new Amazon EC2 instances or Amazon EBS volumes, as they would from an existing EC2 AMI or EBS volume\.
 Alternatively, Lightsail also provides a guided Lightsail console experience to help you easily create a new EC2 instance\.

 **How am I billed?**
 Using the export to Amazon EC2 feature is free\.
 Once you have exported your manual snapshots to Amazon EC2, you will be charged for the Amazon EC2 image separately and in addition to your Lightsail manual snapshot\.
 Any new Amazon EC2 instances you launch will also be billed by Amazon EC2, including their Amazon EBS storage volume\(s\) and data transfer\.
 Refer to the [Amazon EC2 pricing page](https://aws.amazon.com/ec2/pricing/) for details on the pricing for your new instance and resources\.
 Lightsail resources that continue to run in your Lightsail account will continue to be billed at their regular rates until they are deleted\.